M64GitHub/remembra/docs/overview.md

 REMEMBRA asks a different question: What changes when an artificial agent is allowed to have a *past* that survives time, reflection, and absence?

-The system also maintains a seamless, limitless conversation history - users can scroll from the most recent message to the very first, even across thousands of messages, with visual indicators showing which messages are currently in the AI's context window.
+This allows the system to present a seamless, limitless conversation history - from the most recent message to the very first, no matter how long (visual indicators distinct messages in the AI's context window from pure history messages.

 ---